 Anyone who has been in Tijuana, even for a few days, knows that the city is not exactly like they imagined it to be.
 It’s not a small city and it can take a while to get around.

-According to Wikipedia, the free encyclopedia, “Tijuana is the western-most city in Mexico, and consequently in Latin America, and the 3rd largest city in northern Mexico.”
+According to Wikipedia, “Tijuana is the western-most city in Mexico, and consequently in Latin America, and the 3rd largest city in northern Mexico.”
 It’s economy is based on the assembly plants that are called Maquiladoras, and other sources of income include tourism and lately medical tourism.

 Tijuana’s population is estimated to be close to 2 million, which in the most recent data from the 2005 census calculated the population number to be 1,410,000; the city also has a very large “floating” population of temporary residents that boost the number of people living in Tijuana.

 The border city of Tijuana, probably is the most famous or infamous Mexican city in the entire world.
 Since the last century, the city has been portrayed in movies as a Disneyland for adults, a place where you can escape to and hide in, and a world where crime and corruption reigns; A sin city by nature.

 From a cinematic perspective, if Tijuana was a character it probably be a sexy young woman, or in the worst of the case scenario, a femme fatale.
 Most of the people have the image that Tijuana is kind of a big non-stop party, an eternal Mardi Gras, which even those images have nothing to do with reality of it.